Osteopathy smooth y Biodynamics

 Information

-For a proper diagnosis and a better understanding of the symptoms, it is advisable to consult with a health professional.
+To obtain a proper diagnosis and better understand the symptoms, it is advisable to consult a healthcare professional.

-It is essential to not to self-diagnose ni self-treatSome symptoms may be indicative of other conditions that require medical attention.
-Therefore, at the first sign of sciatic pain or if symptoms worsen, it is important to seek specialist advice.
+It is crucial not to self-diagnose or self-treat, as some symptoms can be indicative of other conditions that require medical attention.
+Therefore, at the first sign of sciatic pain or if symptoms worsen, it is important to seek the guidance of a specialist.

 What is false sciatica?

-The "false sciatica"Piriformis syndrome, also known as piriformis syndrome, is a condition that mimics the symptoms of traditional sciatica, but has a different cause.
+The "false sciatica, also known as piriformis syndrome, is a condition that mimics the symptoms of traditional sciatica, but has a different cause.

-Whereas true sciatica involves the compression or sciatic nerve irritation itself, usually due to spinal problems such as herniated discs or spinal stenosis, false sciatica is caused by compression of the sciatic nerve by the piriformis muscle in the gluteal region.
+While true sciatica involves compression or irritation of the sciatic nerve itself, generally due to spinal problems such as herniated discs or spinal stenosis, false sciatica is caused by compression of the sciatic nerve by the piriformis muscle in the buttock region.

 Features